Studio Ghibli: International

 In 2011, GKIDS acquired the North American theatrical distribution rights of the aforementioned Ghibli films, with Walt Disney Studios Home Entertainment retaining the home video rights.
 Afterwards, in 2013, GKIDS acquired the US and Canadian distribution rights to From Up on Poppy Hill.
 The film, which Disney passed on to GKIDS due to dealing with potential incest, marked the first time since 1996 that Disney handed a Studio Ghibli film off to another distributor.
 Afterwards, GKIDS would go on to distribute the films Disney found to be too mature or unmarketable for American audiences: Only Yesterday, Ocean Waves, The Tale of the Princess Kaguya and When Marnie Was There.
 In July 2017, Disney relinquished its home video rights (with the exception of The Wind Rises, which remained with Disney until 2020 due to a distribution clause) to GKIDS, which handles all theatrical and home media distribution of Ghibli films in North America along with Mary and the Witch's Flower.
 Nevertheless, Disney still continues to handle select distribution in Japan (home media), Taiwan and China (both under Buena Vista International brand).
+In July 2026, following the dissolution of former rights holder Elysian Film Group Distribution, GKIDS also acquired rights to the Ghibli library in the United Kingdom and Ireland.
+The company, in collaboration with sister company Anime Limited, will re-release Kiki's Delivery Service in IMAX on August 21, 2026, with future re-releases including Arrietty and Whisper of the Heart.

 GKIDS' home media releases have been handled by multiple distributors.
 Cinedigm distributed the home media release of Poppy Hill, Universal Pictures Home Entertainment distributed the home media releases of Kaguya, Marnie, Mary, Yesterday and Waves, and Shout!
 Factory all subsequent releases thus far.
 The Ghibli films owned by GKIDS were made available for digital purchases on most major services in the United States and Canada on December 17, 2019, through Shout!
 Factory.

 Outside Asia (including Japan) and North America since 2003, Goodfellas (a former subsidiary of Wild Bunch, formerly known as Wild Bunch International) has been Studio Ghibli's international sales holder.